jillesvangurp/rankquest-studio/README.md

 - Run and explore metrics for your test cases from the metrics screen.
 - Export your configuration and testcases and use them on the command line using [rankquest-cli](https://github.com/jillesvangurp/rankquest-cli).

+## Search Relevance Metrics

+Rankquest Studio allows you to fine-tune and assess the performance of your search engine, and helps you ensure that the most relevant results are surfaced to users.
+It includes several common ways to measure search relevance.

+**Precision At K** and **Recall At K**,  measure the accuracy and completeness of the top search results, respectively.
+**Mean Reciprocal Rank** meausures the rank of the first relevant result and emphasizes the importance of top placements.
+**Expected Reciprocal Rank** accounts for varying degrees of relevance among the results and ranks high rated results lower if they are ranked lower.
+**Discounted Cumulative Gain** evaluates the overall value of the search results based on their rankings and relevance.
+Finally, **Normalized Discounted Cumulative Gain**, provides a normalized score of DCG between 0 1nd 1 to make it easier to compare measurements.

 ## More about Rankquest Studio

 - [A brief introduction](https://youtu.be/Nxr2UVs_n74?si=YKslAJbY7-BojcmB) - Youtube screen recording.